lowshinji/Hack-at-Brown21/README.md

-# I3 - Intern Help Thing
+# i2 - Imagine Intern

 This is our submission for Hack@Brown 2021.